maxencemayrand/beat-tracking/README.md

-# Beat tracking
+# BeatFinder
-Beat tracking algorithm using RNNs.
+Improves beat tracking algorithms with a recurrent neural network.